dmjtsh/huawei_course/7-differentiator/README.md

 💥Bailando Differentiator💥
 ====
 ## Description
-This differentiator is the part of C language, Data Structures and Compilers course in **MIPT**.
+This differentiator is the part of System Programing Course in **MIPT**.
-It can differentiate any superposition of functions.
+It can differentiate any expressions that you want.
 ## How it works?
 ### Input:
 In the input this program takes formatted tree string, that contains functions, numbers and variables. \